"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Albus laughed.
 "Me too."

-They were less careful on their way back to the Slytherin dungeon, hurrying through the corridors, every now and then catching the other's eye and bursting into quickly-muffled giggles of happiness, and that was how Perpetua Pantulf, the Hogwarts caretaker, managed to catch them unawares.
+They were less careful on their way back to the dungeon, hurrying through the corridors, every now and then catching each other's eye and bursting into quickly-muffled giggles of happiness, and that was how Perpetua Pantulf, the Hogwarts caretaker, managed to catch them unawares.

 "What's this?
 Mr Malfoy and Mr Potter, out of bed after hours?" she said, glowering at them suspiciously over her lighted wand.
 "What mischief are you up to?"